jattie-ire/octoprint_lxc/README.md

   * Running Octopring in a container allows for running multiple instances on the same hardware
   * Pass only the requird resources through to the container, i.e. one port for the printer and one port for a webcam.
   * A USB hub can extend the available ports easily.
+  * Automated or manual snapshots can be set up to roll back on failed updates and plugin install that breaks the system.
+  * Cloned sutupes can be used for experimentation without breaking a working setup.

 ## Known contraints running on Linux